kiotseaeton123/crawler-2.0/README.md

 - RobotsCache is singleton class of robots txt information, so robots txt parsing isn't repeated for the same website

-- crawling wiki's Special:Random/Namespace to look for something interesting

-- crawler abides to website crawling instructions, all forbidden links are filtered at Webpage creation
+- crawler abides to website crawling instructions, forbidden links are filtered at Webpage creation

+- example project crawls wiki's Special:Random/Categories namespace and subsequent links, extracts all users in edit history of each topic and creates a User instance for each contributor

+- working on geolocation resolver for anonymous contributors, whose username is stored as an IP address

 ## Instructions
 1. crawlers written in different languages, so clone branch of interest